git-town/git-town/website/src/preferences/sync-upstream.md

 # sync-upstream

-If you The sync-upstream setting configures whether to pull in updates from the `upstream` remote.
-This applies to codebases that are forks of other codebases.
+The sync-upstream setting configures whether to pull in updates from the `upstream` remote.
+This is intended for codebases that are forks of other codebases and want to stay in sync with the codebase they are forked from.

 ## options